gunzy83/linux-xps13-archlinux/README.md

 Usage
 =====

 The manual installation option is available below.
-Automated installtion will be included when the package is on the AUR.
+Automated installation will be included when the package is on the AUR.

 Manual Install
 --------------